Jays (Boston Celtics): Boston Celtics

-2017–18
+2017–18: First appearance in the Conference Finals

 The duo made their debut on October 17, 2017, in the season opener for the 2017–18 season.
 The Celtics lost on the road against their rival Cleveland Cavaliers, 99–102.
 Brown scored 25 points, while Tatum had 14 points and 10 rebounds.
 Through the 2017–18 regular season, Brown averaged 14.5 points, 4.9 rebounds, and 1.6 assists, while Tatum averaged 13.9 points, 5 rebounds, and 1.6 assists.
 Boston finished the regular season with a record of 55–27, securing the #2-seed in the Eastern Conference.

 During the 2018 playoffs, the duo began to truly show their potential.
 Through the postseason, Brown averaged 18 points, 4.8 rebounds, and 1.4 assists, while Tatum averaged 18.5 points, 4.4 rebounds, and 2.7 assists.
-On April 22, 2018, in Game 4 of the first round against Milwaukee Bucks, the Celtics lost on the road, 102–104.
+On April 22, 2018, in Game 4 of the first round against Milwaukee Bucks, the Celtics narrowly lost on the road 104–102.
 However, Brown and Tatum combined to score 55 points, making them the first duo under 22 years old to do so since Kevin Durant and Russell Westbrook.
 This performance was seen as a key moment in the duo's rise.
 The Celtics would make it all the way to the Eastern Conference Finals, where they lost to the Cavaliers in seven games.
 After the end of the Celtics' season, a writer for the Associated Press wrote: "With the rookie Tatum and second-year Jaylen Brown, Boston established itself as the team of the future in the East."

-2018–19
+2018–19: Semifinals Loss to Milwaukee

 In the 2018–19 regular season, statistically, Brown took a slight step back, while Tatum improved, compared to the previous season.
 Brown averaged 13 points, 4.2 rebounds, and 1.4 assists, while Tatum averaged 15.7 points, 6 rebounds, and 2.1 assists.
 The Celtics finished the regular season with a record of 49–33, securing the #4-seed in the Eastern Conference.

 In the 2019 playoffs, Brown averaged 13.9 points, 5.8 rebounds, and 1.1 assists, while Tatum averaged 15.2 points, 6.7 rebounds, and 1.9 assists.
 The Celtics made it to the Eastern Conference Semifinals, where they lost to the Milwaukee Bucks in five games.

-2019–20
+2019–20: NBA Bubble and Return to the Conference Finals

-During the 2019–20 regular season, Brown averaged 20.3 points, 6.4 rebounds, and 2.1 assists, while Tatum averaged 23.4 points, 7 rebounds, and 3 assists.
+During the 2019–20 regular season, Brown averaged 20.3 points, 6.4 rebounds, and 2.1 assists, while Tatum averaged 23.4 points, seven rebounds, and three assists.

 Despite the pandemic, Boston was invited to the NBA Bubble for the 2020 playoffs as the #3-seed in the Eastern Conference.
-In Orlando, Brown averaged 21.8 points, 7.5 rebounds, and 2.3 assists, while Tatum averaged a double-double with 25.7 points, 10 rebounds, and 5 assists.
+In Orlando, Brown averaged 21.8 points, 7.5 rebounds, and 2.3 assists, while Tatum averaged a double-double with 25.7 points, 10 rebounds, and five assists.
 The Celtics returned to the Eastern Conference Finals, but lost to the Miami Heat in six games.